anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

 This command adds the changes in the working directory to the staging area.
 It tells Git to prepare the content staged for next commit.

 Therefore, this command do not affect the repository in any ways as the changes not recorded yet.
-User can get the summary of files that are staged by using `git status`.
+User can get the summary of files that in staged by using `git status`.

 **Syntax**
 > **git add &lt;file1&gt; &lt;file2&gt; ...**